phuccodenub/DoAnChuyenNganh/backend/docker/README.md

-# Docker Configuration for LMS Backend
+# ⚠️ DEPRECATED: Docker Configuration for LMS Backend

+## ⚠️ DEPRECATION NOTICE
+**This directory is DEPRECATED and will be removed in a future version.**

+🆕 **New Location**: All Docker configurations have been moved to the root `docker/` folder for better organization.

+**Migration Guide**:
+- Old: `docker-compose -f backend/docker/docker-compose.dev.yml up`
+- New: `npm run dev:api`

+📖 **See**: `/docker/README.md` for the new centralized Docker system.

 ## Overview
-This directory contains Docker configuration files for the LMS Backend application.
+This directory contains LEGACY Docker configuration files for the LMS Backend application.

 ## Files